ModernMAK/UniVox/Notes/Part 4 - Registration Please.md

 So...
 How do we resolve this? as obtuse as it is, I think I create a class which encapsulates a ModRegistry and makes it easier to use elsewhere.

 I kinda like this, we solve the problem of organizing data in an obvious way, and accessing data in a user friendly way.

+# Revision 3
+Unfortunately, I still dont like it, accessing and registartion are very seperated, access want to use ID Types, whereas registartion wants to get the registry ignore ID Types

+All in all, I want to work on this some more, but right now, its not a problem, and it works.